madebypixel02/philosophers/README.md

 One major problem we must solve is ``race conditions`` that lead to what is known as a ``deadlock``.
 In the philosophers problem this happens when every philosopher manages to grab one of their forks.
 In this case all forks will become unavailable yet no philosopher will eat since none of them has two forks.
 This will make it so that all philosophers will be idle till one of them dies.

-My solution to this issue is that philosophers with an even ``id`` will wait 1 ms before trying to pick up forks, ehre as philosophers with an odd ``id`` need not wait.
+My solution to this issue is that philosophers with an even ``id`` will wait 1 ms before trying to pick up forks, whereas philosophers with an odd ``id`` need not wait.

 ### usleep

 When a philosopher is eating or sleeping the philosopher's thread must wait a set amount of time in milliseconds.
-We are given the ``usleep`` function to use, but according to the manuals it will wait at least ``X`` *microseconds*, but the exact wait time is not predictable.
-For this reason I made my own ``ft_usleep`` which waits small chunks of microseconds until yoou've waited a total of ``X`` *milliseconds*.
+We are given the ``usleep`` function to use, but according to the manuals it will wait at least ``X`` *microseconds*, but the exact wait time is not so accurate.
+For this reason I made my own ``ft_usleep`` which waits small chunks of microseconds until you've waited a total of ``X`` *milliseconds*.

 ## Installation